-- Students in elementary school will be brought outside by their teacher. - To speed the process, have the mandatory True North issued car tag with your child's name and teacher prominently displayed in the front window. - If you do not have the True North issued car tag, you will be redirected to the front office to pick up a new car tag (after showing proper identification) and will be asked to re-enter the carline to pick up your child.
-Please note: there will be a lost car tag fee of \$5.00. - Pull all the way forward in the pick-up area.
+- All cars must have the mandatory True North issued car tag with your child's name and teacher prominently displayed in the front window. - Pull all the way forward in the pick-up area.
 Children will be called by name and directed to meet you at the designated numbered cone. - Do not get out of your car.
 Elementary students will be escorted to your car.
-Students must wait for a staff member before moving toward the car. - Cars must be put in park when children are loaded and unloaded - ALL children must be picked up using the carline.
-Please follow the directions of our staff as our number one priority is the safety of your child(ren).
+Students must wait for a staff member before moving toward the car. - ALL children must be picked up using the carline.
+Please follow the directions of our staff as our number one priority is the safety of your child(ren). - Please adhere to each campus' dismissal policy.